 Especially in the humid Pacific Northwest, it's important to remember ventilation when planning a bathroom or kitchen remodel.
 Removing excess moisture from the room is essential to protecting against mold, mildew, and damage to construction materials as your house ages.

-Moreover, however, it's important to ventilate your drains.
-Vents in drainage systems help trap and hold sewer gas so it doesn't leak into your property, allowing waste and water to flow properly through your pipes.
+Moreover, it's important to ventilate your drains.
+Vents in drainage systems help trap and hold sewer gas so it doesn't leak into your property.
+This allows waste and water to flow properly through your pipes.

 If you need help with your remodel plumbing, contact Pioneer Plumbing today!